-Located within the 6-star hotel resort Soneva Kiri on Koh Kood island in the gulf of Thailand, the Children’s Activity and Learning Centre was built by the 24H>architecture team.
+Nestled within the luxurious confines of the 6-star Soneva Kiri hotel resort on Koh Kood island, the Gulf of Thailand boasts an architectural marvel – the Children’s Activity and Learning Centre, crafted by the renowned 24H>architecture team.

 This colossal treehouse, designed to mirror the majestic manta ray, is an epicenter of fun, learning, and wonder.
 Children stepping into this paradise are greeted by an array of vibrant spaces – an auditorium doubling up as a cinema, a permaculture-focused library, an art sanctum, and a room echoing with melodies.
 At its heart, this centre seamlessly marries creative exploration with ecological learning.